DavorPenzar/magic-text/Documentation/CharTokeniser.md

 #### Remarks

 Empty tokens are considered those characters that yield ```true``` when converted to strings via ```Char.ToString()``` method and checked via ```String.IsNullOrEmpty(String)``` method.

+## Remarks

+Shattering methods read and process text line-by-line with all CR, LF and CRLF line breaks treated the same.